mkristofik/battle-sim/README.md

 - Labels indicating unit size.
 - Random damage rolls, separate values for melee and ranged attacks.
 - Units have hit points, animate and fade out when killed.
+- Initiative stat determines the order in which units get to act.
 - Scrolling battle log to record every attack action.
 - Report a winner when one side is defeated.